-The sea surface temperatures along the French coast lie around 15°C and are much lower than the land surface temperatures (around 23°C, not shown).
+The sea surface temperatures along the French coast lie at around 15 °C and are much lower than the land surface temperatures (around 23 °C, not shown).
 This temperature distribution is similar in all model runs for the preconvective environment.
 The proximity of the cell to the colder sea surface appears to have a decisive influence on the further life cycle of convection.
-In the REF run and the other successful runs (not shown), the system stays more or less entirely over land between 11:00-12:00 UTC.
-In these successful simulations, the systems travels further towards Belgium and Germany (rather than over the sea), where it encounters more favorable convective conditions including higher CAPE, which later allows it to evolve into an MCS.
+In the REF run and the other success-